 Hammers and Mallets

-Woodworking's original blunt instrument has evolved into a wide range of specialized tools
+Woodworking's original blunt instrument has evolved into a wide range of specialized hammers and mallets.

 Synopsis: Sometimes a little coercion is the most efficient response to a stubborn joint.
 From a 12-oz. curved-claw hammer to a Japanese hammer to a 2-lb. mason’s lump hammer or a brass-headed mallet, Mario Rodriguez describes the uses of each of his favorite 13 hammers and explains why he likes them best.